act-rules/act-rules.github.io/_rules/auto-play-audio-does-not-exceed-3-seconds-aaa1bf.md

 - an `autoplay` [attribute value][] of `true`; and
 - a `muted` [attribute value][] of `false`; and
 - a `paused` [attribute value][] of `false`; and
-- either a `src` attribute or a child `source` element that references content with a duration of more than 3 seconds that contains audio.
+- a [media resource][] lasting more than 3 seconds and that contains audio.

 ## Expectation